 “I do my best,” I say with a smile.

-When I get to the master suite, it is nearly 10:30 and Christian is already in the shower.
-I’m not completely exhausted, but playing Dr. Love has taken a bit out of me.
+When I get to the master suite, it’s nearly 10:30 and Christian is already in the shower.
+I’m not completely exhausted but playing Dr. Love has taken a bit out of me.
 I forego the shower, strip naked, and step into a Joquil In Bloom pink pleated chemise with embroidered top and a sheer empire waist with a drawstring.
 After I plug my iPhone into my charger, I bring my laptop to the bed and decide that I need to begin to work out my schedule for next week.
-I need my glasses for this since I will be looking at the computer screen for a while, so I fish them out of the case where they have hidden the entire vacation and pull my hair back into a high ponytail.
-For some reason, those small gestures were comforting and made me feel more like myself again.
+I need my glasses for this since I’ll be looking at the computer screen for a while, so I fish them out of the case where they’ve hidden the entire vacation and pull my hair back into a high ponytail.
+For some reason, those small gestures are comforting and make me feel more like myself again.

-I look at my schedule and realize that I have missed four sessions with Luc.
-For the past few days, there has been no swimming, no running, no yoga, certainly no krav magna… no nothing.
+I look at my schedule and realize that I’ve missed four sessions with Luc.
+For the past few days, there has been no swimming, no running, no yoga, certainly no Krav Maga… no nothing.
 I’m going to have to rectify that and soon.
 Maybe I’ll hit the punching bag in the morning and follow that with a few laps around the pool.
 In the meantime, I send off an email to Luc apologizing for missing my sessions and explaining that after the kidnapping ordeal, I went straight out of the country on vacation.
-I assure him that I will be in touch when I am back in Seattle as I don’t want to get flabby or lose any muscle tone.
+I assure him that I’ll be in touch when I’m back in Seattle as I don’t want to get flabby or lose any muscle tone.

-I respond to my father to tell him that I received his email and that I am so glad that he has joined us in the 21st century.
-I tell him that I love him and I will be back in the States next week.
-As I am starting to puzzle-piece my week together once more to get back to some sort of normal, Christian comes out of the en suite wrapped in a towel and drying his hair.
+I respond to my father to tell him that I received his email and that I’m so glad that he has joined us in the 21st century.
+I tell him that I love him, and I’ll be back in the States next week.
+As I’m starting to puzzle-piece my week together once more to get back to some sort of normal, Christian comes out of the en suite wrapped in a towel and drying his hair.
 I didn’t even hear the shower go off.
-He freezes when he sees me sitting in the bed with my laptop.
+He freezes when he sees me sitting on the bed with my laptop.

 “Answering some emails, looking at my schedule for next week—just preparing myself to get back to work,” I reply.